Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 them you need to set the syscall call number to `rax`, pass its arguments using the calling convention, and finally execute the `syscall` instruction.

-The `write` syscall, on x86, has call number 1, and receives as parameter the file descriptor (which for stdout is 1) and a pointer and a length for the buffer whose content will be written.
+The `write` syscall, on x86-64 Linux, has call number 1, and receives as parameter the file descriptor (which for stdout is 1) and a pointer and a length for the buffer whose content will be written.
 It returns the number of bytes written, or -1 in case of error.

 You are expected to handle the error, or cases where the entire buffer was not written, but I will avoid writing too much complicate assembly for now, it will